Phone numbers

 Without professional support, postpartum anxiety can last for months and even years.
 It can have a debilitating impact on your life as well as the lives of those around you, and can prevent you from experiencing the joy and happiness you deserve.

-Many parents find it difficult to open up about negative feelings following the birth of a baby, as they feel as though they should be happy and think that everyone else around them with new babies seem to be doing much better than them.
+Many parents find it difficult to open up about negative feelings following the birth of a baby, as they feel as though they should be happy and think that everyone else around them with new babies seems to be doing much better than them.
 They may worry that they will seem ungrateful or incompetent, which can make new parents bottle up their feelings of anxiety.
 However, it’s important to understand that postpartum anxiety is a mental health condition that needs treatment.

 The first port of call may be for you to speak to your GP, midwife or health visitor about how you’re feeling.
 They’ll be able to assess your symptoms, provide you with professional advice and refer you for specialist treatment if needed.
 Alternatively, you can contact a private provider like Priory directly.
 Our expert psychiatrists have a wealth of experience in diagnosing and treating anxiety disorders and we’ll be able to kickstart your journey to recovery.

-Depending on how severe your symptoms are, there are a wide range of effective treatment programmes for postpartum anxiety.
+Depending on how severe your symptoms are, there are a range of effective treatment programmes for postpartum anxiety.
 These include:

 Therapy